Elaela22/wine_recommendations/written_description.md

 ## Components
 ### Design

 My client is a big wine retailer (in-store and online) that suffers from a lack of customer loyalty and a low number of repeat purchases.
-They currently use a *collaborative* recommending system that isn't working well.
+They currently use a purely collaborative recommending system that isn't working well.

-I developed a *content-based* recommending system using concrete information from the wine's description: flavors, varietal, dryness/sweetness, body, etc. This model will take niche preferences into account, for true customer-centricity.
+I developed a *content-based* recommending system using concrete information from the wine's description: flavors, dryness/sweetness, body, mouthfeel, etc. I combined this with another column of data to grab the specific varietal, which is instrumental in categorizing wines.
+This new model organizes wines into 130 clusters, using unsupervised machine learning on the textual data to learn groupings that make sense and take niche preferences into account.
+Then, I wrote a function that uses these clusters to find wines a customer is likely to enjoy.

 #### Success Metrics